ABEC scale: Tolerance classes

+The naming scheme is inverse with the tolerance, i.e. higher numbers mean lower tolerance.
+The higher ABEC classes (lower tolerance) provide better precision, efficiency, and the possibility of greater speed capabilities, but do not necessarily allow the components to spin faster.

+Bearings which fulfill the least strict class (ABEC 1) can be referred to as "precision" (precise) bearings.
+Bearings not conforming to at least ABEC 1 cannot be classified as precision bearings because their tolerances are too loose.

+Use

-The scale also works as a guide for consumers to make informed decisions about the type of bearing they desire, despite not knowing factors related to materials, manufacturing, and performance.
+Outside the industrial uses mentioned, the scale may also works as a guide for consumers to make informed decisions about the type of bearing they desire.
+However, the ABEC scale itself does not inform anything about other critical factors related to materials, manufacturing, and performance.

-High rated bearings are intended for precision applications such as aircraft instruments or surgical equipment.
+High ABEC-rated bearings are intended for precision applications such as aircraft instruments or surgical equipment.
 Lower graded bearings are intended for the vast majority of applications such as vehicles, mechanical hobbies, roller skates, skateboards, fishing reels and industrial machinery.
 High ABEC rated bearings allow optimal performance of critical applications requiring very high revolutions per minute and smooth operation.